Information Architecture

 Simplifying IA makes core actions visible Restructuring the experience around earning and redemption brought high-frequency actions to the forefront, reducing friction and improving clarity.

-Constraints create alignment, not limitations Working within regulatory, platform, and multi-brand requirements forced clearer decisions and stronger alignment across product, legal, and engineering.
+Constraints create consistency Working within regulatory, platform, and multi-brand requirements forced clearer decisions and stronger alignment across product, legal, and engineering.

-Systems thinking enables scale Designing across four brands required reusable patterns and flexible architecture that could adapt to different contexts without losing consistency.
+Systems thinking enables scale Designing across multiple user groups required reusable patterns and flexible architecture that could adapt to different contexts without losing consistency.

 Next project